 The Invisible Battle for Stability

 Your beautiful, fresh-juice gummies are a gourmet meal for mold and bacteria.
 They're inherently unstable.
-We combat this by engineering water activity, a critical measure of free moisture that microbes need to grow.
+We fight that by engineering water activity—a critical measure of free moisture that microbes need to grow.
 Through exact formulations, we lower this level to a point where pathogens can't thrive, all while preserving texture and nutrient potency for up to two years on a shelf.

 Your only real tool at home is the refrigerator, which turns gummies rubbery and offers only a brief stay of execution.
 You've made a perishable food, not a stable supplement.